-- 1. States must reconcile and pay National Registry invoices in a timely manner.48 - 2.
-States must submit all disciplinary actions to the ASC for inclusion on the National Registry.49 - 3.
-As of July 1, 2013, all States will be required to report disciplinary action via the extranet application as soon as practicable.50 - 4.
-States must designate a senior official, such as an executive director, who will serve as the State's Authorized Registry Official, and provide to the ASC, in writing, information regarding the selected Authorized Registry Official, and any individual(s) authorized to act on their behalf.51 (States should ensure that the authorization information provided to the ASC is kept current.) - 5.
-States using the ASC extranet application must implement written policies to ensure that all personnel with access to the National Registry protect the right of access and not share the User Name or Password with anyone.52 - 6.
-States must ensure the accuracy of all data submitted to the National Registry.53
+- 1. States must reconcile and pay National Registry invoices in a timely manner. - 2.
+States must submit all disciplinary actions to the ASC for inclusion on the National Registry. - 3.
+As of July 1, 2013, all States will be required to report disciplinary action via the extranet application as soon as practicable. - 4.
+States must designate a senior official, such as an executive director, who will serve as the State's Authorized Registry Official, and provide to the ASC, in writing, information regarding the selected Authorized Registry Official, and any individual(s) authorized to act on their behalf.
+(States should ensure that the authorization information provided to the ASC is kept current.) - 5.
+States using the ASC extranet application must implement written policies to ensure that all personnel with access to the National Registry protect the right of access and not share the User Name or Password with anyone. - 6.
+States must ensure the accuracy of all data submitted to the National Registry.

 - 7. States must submit appraiser data to the ASC at least monthly.
-If a State's data does not change during the month, the State agency must notify the ASC of that fact in writing.54 - 8.
-States must notify the ASC as soon as practicable of voluntary surrenders, suspensions, revocations, or any other action that interrupts a credential holder's ability to practice.55 - 9.
-If a State certified or licensed appraiser chooses not to pay the Registry fee, the State must ensure that any potential user of that appraiser's services is aware that the appraiser's certificate or license is limited to performing appraisals only in connection with nonfederally related transactions.56
+If a State's data does not change during the month, the State agency must notify the ASC of that fact in writing. - 8.
+States must notify the ASC as soon as practicable of voluntary surrenders, suspensions, revocations, or any other action that interrupts a credential holder's ability to practice. - 9.
+If a State certified or licensed appraiser chooses not to pay the Registry fee, the State must ensure that any potential user of that appraiser's services is aware that the appraiser's certificate or license is limited to performing appraisals only in connection with nonfederally related transactions.

-48 Title XI § 1118 (a), 12 U.S.C. § 3347; Title XI § 1109 (a), 12 U.S.C. § 3338.
+&lt;sup>48 Title XI § 1118 (a), 12 U.S.C. § 3347; Title XI § 1109 (a), 12 U.S.C. § 3338.

-49 Id.
+Id.

-50 Id.
+Id.

-51 Title XI § 1118 (a), 12 U.S.C. § 3347.
+Title XI § 1118 (a), 12 U.S.C. § 3347.

-52 Id.
+Id.

-53 Id.
+Id.

-54 Id.
+Id.

-55 Id.
+Id.

-56 Id.
+Id.